COVID-19 Symptom: Eyes Pain and Redness

 Q: Can you get COVID-19 through your eyes?

 A: COVID-19 spreads when respiratory droplets are released through coughing or sneezing contact with mucous membranes.
-Since the conjunctiva of the eye is a mucous membrane, it is possible to contract COVID this way.
+Since the conjunctiva of the eye is a mucous membrane, it's possible to contract COVID this way.

 Q: What is the most common ophthalmologic manifestation of COVID-19?